clevertree/relay/README.md

     - `Access-Control-Allow-Headers: <echoed from request Access-Control-Request-Headers>`
     - `Access-Control-Max-Age: 86400`
     - `Access-Control-Allow-Origin: *`
-  - This applies for all paths, including static files.
+  - This applies for all paths (including static files) and on both HTTPS:443 and HTTP:80.
+On port 80, nginx handles preflight directly (204) before redirecting other methods to HTTPS to avoid missing CORS headers during redirects.
 - Non-preflight `OPTIONS` requests (no `Access-Control-Request-Method` header) are proxied to the relay server so it can return its capabilities JSON body.

 ### Examples